LeemanGeophysicalLLC/Spring_Slider_Firmware/README.md

-# Spring Slider Earthquke Machine Firmware
+# Spring Slider Earthquake Machine Firmware

 This repo contains the Arduino code for the [spring slider earthquake machine](https://leemangeophysical.com/product/spring-slider/) developed and sold by Leeman Geophysical LLC.
 Be sure to check the documents section of the